Saint Edmund's Pippin Apples

 Inventory, lb : 0

-Saint Edmund’s pippin apples are available in the early fall.
+St. Edmund’s Pippin apples are available for a short season in the fall.

 St. Edmund’s Pippin apples, botanically classified as Malus domestica, are an English heirloom variety belonging to the Rosaceae family.
 The aromatic apples are one of the earliest season russet varieties to appear in English markets, about one month before other well-known russets, and the apples are highly favored for their sweet and tangy, rich flavor, and crisp, fine-grained consistency.
 St. Edmund’s Pippin apples are also known as Saint Edmund’s Russet, Early Golden Russet, and Saint Edmund’s Pippin apples, and the dessert variety was once a prominent home garden apple tree in England, cultivated for its compact growth habit, flavorful fruits, and disease resistance.
 St. Edmund’s Pippin apples are also a type of russet apple, a term used to describe apples that have a rough, bumpy, or leathery skin texture.
 Russet apples were a popular style of apple during the Victorian Era in England, as the apples were believed to have complex flavorings and were generally associated as a traditional English apple.
 Today russeting is considered by many growers to be an undesirable trait as the modern-day market has switched to desiring smooth, shiny, and uniform varieties.
 English apple markets still appreciate some russet in the modern-day, and St. Edmund’s Pippin apples have remained a prominent russet variety at markets in England for fresh eating, ciders, and cooking.